percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### InnoDB Thread Concurrency

-If Enabled limits number of Threads allowed inside Innodb Kernel at the same time.
+If Enabled limits number of Threads allowed inside InnoDB Kernel at the same time.

 ### InnoDB Commit Concurrency